 By developing a holistic strategy that balances short-term and long-term transformation, agencies can set a course for success that balances current needs with what future requirements are predicted to be.
 This might mean, for example, updating legacy systems and infrastructure while considering anticipated issues in connectivity.

-And finally, by bringing together ecosystem partners to maximise impact and minimise risk, agencies can avoid common pitfalls by partnering with organisations that have implemented similar solutions before.
+And finally, by bringing together ecosystem partners to maximize impact and minimize risk, agencies can avoid common pitfalls by partnering with organizations that have implemented similar solutions before.
 Access to knowledge, talent, and data can make or break digital initiatives.
 By choosing the right partnerships, agencies can bring together the best of technology and human ingenuity; not only making it faster to complete projects, but also making them more future-proof and sustainable.

 The window of opportunity